emenegro/enum2switch/README.md

 Installation
 ------------

-1.- Open the Xcode project and build.
+1. Open the Xcode project and build.
-2.- Open 'Products' folder, right click on 'Enum2Switch.action' > "Show in Finder".
+2. Open 'Products' folder, right click on 'Enum2Switch.action' > "Show in Finder".
-3.- Double click to install in Automator and use as desired.
+3. Double click to install in Automator and use as desired.

 OS X Service
 ------------

-Download a fully functional service from here.
+Download a fully functional service from [here](https://www.dropbox.com/sh/sx3e0ki4afb0e8w/7fRu8MZXNS).
 Double click on it to install and it will be accessible from the Services contextual menu, in every app.
 The generated switch will be copied in the clipboard.